 Geocache box.
 Exhibit would include geocache box with contents, description & photograph of the location in which the box will be located.
-(Check https://www.geocaching.com/play for instructions on placing and describing)

 Hand drawn map.
 Map can either be informational or directional.
-Attach a one (1) page explanation of the
+Attach a one (1) page explanation of the purpose for the map.